Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 ```

 1. Declare an _empty_ array;
-1. Declare an array with more than 5 number of elements
+2. Declare an array with more than 5 number of elements
-1. Find the length of your array
+3. Find the length of your array
-1. Get the first item, the middle item and the last item of the array
+4. Get the first item, the middle item and the last item of the array
-1. Declare an array called _mixedDataTypes_,put different data types in your array and  find length of the array.
-You are should size be greater than 5
+5. Declare an array called _mixedDataTypes_, put different data types in the array and find the length of the array.
+The array size should  be greater than 5
-1. Declare an array variable name itCompanies and assign initial values Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon
+6. Declare an array variable name itCompanies and assign initial values Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon
-1. Print the array using _console.log()_
+7. Print the array using _console.log()_
-1. Print the number of companies in the array
+8. Print the number of companies in the array
-1. Print the first company, middle and last company
+9. Print the first company, middle and last company
-1. Print out each company
+10. Print out each company
-1. Change each company name  to uppercase one by one and print them out
+11. Change each company name  to uppercase one by one and print them out
-1. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.
+12. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.
-1. Check if a certain company exists in the itCompanies array.
+13. Check if a certain company exists in the itCompanies array.
 If it exist return the company else return a company is _not found_
-1. Filter out companies which have more than one 'o' without the filter method
+14. Filter out companies which have more than one 'o' without the filter method
-1. Sort the array using _sort()_ method
+15. Sort the array using _sort()_ method
-1. Reverse the array using _reverse()_ method
+16. Reverse the array using _reverse()_ method
-1. Slice out the first 3 companies from the array
+17. Slice out the first 3 companies from the array
-1. Slice out the last 3 companies from the array
+18. Slice out the last 3 companies from the array
-1. Slice out the middle IT company or companies from the array
+19. Slice out the middle IT company or companies from the array
-1. Remove the first IT company from the array
+20. Remove the first IT company from the array
-1. Remove the middle IT company or companies from the array
+21. Remove the middle IT company or companies from the array
-1. Remove the last IT company from the array
+22. Remove the last IT company from the array
-1. Remove all IT companies
+23. Remove all IT companies

 ### Exercise: Level 2

-1. Create a separate countries.js file and store the countries array in to this file, create a separate file web_techs.js ans store the webTechs array in to this file.
+1. Create a separate countries.js file and store the countries array in to this file, create a separate file web_techs.js and store the webTechs array in to this file.
 Access both file in main.js file
-1. First remove all the functions and change the string to array and count the number of words in the array
+1. First remove all the punctuations and change the string to array and count the number of words in the array

     ```js
     let text =